MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     ```
 ```

-With multi-line support, you can have the language generation sub-system fully resolve a complex JSON or XML (e.g. SSML wrapped text to control bot's spoken reply).
+With multiline support, you can have the Language Generation sub-system fully resolve a complex JSON or XML (like SSML wrapped text to control bot's spoken reply).

 ## Parametrization of templates

-To aid with contextual re-usability, templates can be parametrized.
+To aid with contextual reusability, templates can be parametrized.
 Different callers to the template can pass in different values for use in expansion resolution.

 ```markdown
 # timeOfDayGreetingTemplate (param1)